mcorbin/meuse/README.md

 ### Meuse configuration

 Meuse needs a `yaml` configuration file.
-An example file exists in `dev/resources/config.yaml` (this is the one I use work I work on the project).
+An example file exists in `dev/resources/config.yaml` (this is the one I use when I work on the project).
 The configuration sections are:

 * database:
   - user: the database user.